 The mysterious and energy-focusing, gold-plated pyramid home in Illinois #Decor & Decorating#Illinois#weird houses May 2 | Cat Rocketship Photos courtesy youlivewhere.com.
 Weird houses are hard to find in the Midwest — we're all so very practical.
 Throwing Northern Illinois for a loop, the Onas family built a crazy pyramid-based complex — a pyramid the live in, a giant (64-foot tall!)
 Ramses II statue, and a MOAT.
 If you find yourself driving up the I-94 towards the Illinois-Wisconsin border, you will feel that you have lost your mind and landed straight in the middle of a full-blown mirage around the halfway point.
 The exterior is obviously designed to look exactly like an ancient Egyptian pyramid.
 The gold pyramid house stands 6 stories tall.
 The 17,000 square-foot roof is made up entirely of stainless steel plates electroplated with gold.
 It is generally thought to be the largest 24 karat gold plated object ever created.
 The home also contains a triple-pyramid topped three-car garage, Photo courtesy youlivewhere.com. a 64 foot-tall and 200-ton statute of Ramesses II, a metal palm tree, and a driveway lined with 80 stone sphinxes.
 In fact, the replica statute of Ramesses II in Wadsworth, Illinois is larger than the original in Egypt.
-There's a LOT more text up on You Live Where — you can read all about why the owners choose to live in such an odd home over there. ᔥ youlivewhere.com Reporter Name * Reporter Email * Original text Enter the original text here.
+There's a LOT more text up on You Live Where — you can read all about why the owners choose to live in such an odd home over there. ᔥ youlivewhere.com Join our community!
+Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Cat Rocketship I was the Managing Editor of Offbeat Home for a year and a half.
 I have a rich Internet life and also a pretty good real life.
 Hobbies include D&D, Twitter, and working on making our household more self-reliant.
 I also draw things.
-PREVIOUS Protect yourself with a kitty cat keychain… with claws NEXT Day 3 Cooking Challenge report: Megan gets her groove back Toggle comments [ 6 ] They have a looooot of money O__O 1 agrees Reply I have spent my entire life living in northern Illinois and southern Wisconsin, how have I never seen this?
+PREVIOUS Ten minutes and you're finished: a video of a Cesarean delivery NEXT I let go of my self-righteousness and had a Cesarean delivery — and I'm thankful for it Show/Hide comments [ 7 ] They have a looooot of money O__O 1 agrees Reply I have spent my entire life living in northern Illinois and southern Wisconsin, how have I never seen this?
 Reply That is indeed a unique home.
 I'd love to see the inside.
 Do the walls of each outside room slope down?
 Also, this seems like it might be ideal for the zombie invasion.
-The author of the article used some pretty judgey language in it, which is unnecessary. (although, I haven't read anything else on the site, so snark may be the overall tone) 0 agree Reply I could be wrong, but didn't an eccentric cult build pyramids in Georgia?
+The author of the article used some pretty judgey language in it, which is unnecessary. (although, I haven't read anything else on the site, so snark may be the overall tone) Reply I could be wrong, but didn't an eccentric cult build pyramids in Georgia?
 If I'm right though I think they were taken down after the leader was imprisioned.
 (Which is sort of a shame b/c I can imagine someone being interested in them; even for some kitchy tourist trap.)
-0 agree Reply I dunno!
+Reply I dunno!
 Haven't heard of it.
-0 agree Reply OMFG!
+Reply OMFG!
 I know that place!
 And I've been there!
 I only live about 10 miles away.
 (Shout out to my southeastern Wisconsin peeps!)
 When I was in jr high, my class took a field trip there (weird, I know).
 The family does live there and we had a quick tour of the house (as mentioned above, they are seriously loaded) and then looked at the "museum."
 Apparently, the guy collects ancient egyptian artifacts and has them on display.
 I remember seeing a mummy, too.
 They even have a gift shop!
-1 agrees Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked *Comment Notify me of follow-up comments by email.
-No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+1 agrees Reply I use to see this all the time driving up and down 94 from Chicago to Milwaukee.
+Reply Join the conversation Cancel Reply Your email address will not be published.
+Required fields are marked *Comment Participate in this conversation via email No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
-Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
-Our comments are not the place to pimp your website.
-If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.